 Anodizing creates a protective layer on the metal’s surface to enhance corrosion resistance and provide a decorative surface finish.

 One of the advantages of sheet metal fabrication is that it’s a versatile manufacturing processes which allows for many secondary operations.

 When you need precision, sheet metal fabrication allows you to cut, bend, and shape the metal the way you need it.
 Metal gives you a material that not only conforms to its new shape but holds it indefinitely.

 Above: A metal hopper manufactured by TFG USA via the sheet metal fabrication process.

 In industries that need materials to survive impacts or harsh conditions, metal far outstrips plastics of any kind when it comes to strength.
 Fabricating sheet metal is also a faster and more cost-effective alternative to other methods of creating similar products.

-We offer custom sheet metal fabrication services for applications in any industry.
+We offer custom sheet metal fabrication services for applications in any industry with low or high volume and short lead times.
 When you choose The Federal Group USA, you get high-quality sheet metal, and a job completed to your expectations.